env0/terraform-provider-env0/README.md

 1. Validate that all status checks are ✅ on `main` branch (specifically that docs generation is complete)
 2. Pull from remote first - `git pull origin main`
 3. Create and push a tag **locally**, in semver format - `git tag v0.0.9 && git push origin --tags`
 4. New release with binaries **will be automatically generated** by the GitHub action defined in `.github/workflows/release.yml`.
+It needs to be approved.
 5. The Registry will automatically pick up on the new version.